iGPSport SR30 Review: Just Another Cycling Radar?

 • Radar only

-The light changes its flash pattern for about a second when you are overtaken by a car and then returns to the selected light mode.
+When a car overtakes you, the light changes its flash pattern for about a second and then returns to the selected light mode.
 This change does not last for the entire overtaking period, which is a big disadvantage.

-SR30 also remembers the last used mode, so you don’t have to switch it like on Varia.
+SR30 also remembers the last mode used, so you don’t have to switch it like you do on Varia.

 Things to Consider Before Buying iGPSport SRTL SR30 (or Any Other Bike Radar)